timharek/timharek.no/content/blog/2023-01-15-trying-helix.md

 It's been fun, I'm really taken aback by some of the keymaps, like undo/redo which is `u`/`U` respectively.
-In Vim that would be `u`/`<C-r>` which also works, but may seem backwords because a lot of the backwardness in modal-editors seems to be lowercase and then uppercase.
+In Vim that would be `u`/`<C-r>` which also works, but may seem backwards because a lot of the backwardness in modal-editors seems to be lowercase and then uppercase.
 I dunno, I like it!

 I spent time refactoring my scripts for my log-handling on my blog, and I used